aglorenz/Download-Repository-Utility/README.md

 * If the repo contains both branches and content from Main is needed, select **Other** and enter **main** in the input field.

 ### "Other" radio button
-* Select this if content from an alternative branch (which could include **main**) is needed.
+* Select this if content from an alternative branch (which could be **main**) is needed.
 Enter this branch name in the input field.

 ### "Browse Dest" input field and button:
 * If a custom destination is desired for the downloaded repositories, enter the path in the input field or press the button to open a browse dialog to select a folder.
 If this field is left blank, DRU will use "C:/temp".
 If this folder doesn't exit, it will be auto-created.